 Slow feeders encourage grazing.
 While in their natural habitat, horses are designed to eat small amount of forage.
 They do this throughout the day.
 This keeps their bodies well-regulated and helps them be at their best all the time.
 Restricted access to grazing, will make these animals feel stressed.
 And before they develop other health concerns, the right type of slow feeder should be provided to them.

-Slow feeders, as the name implies, is a system known to horse keepers that slow down the rate of consumption of forage for horses.
+Slow feeders for horses, as the name implies, is a system known to horse keepers that slow down the rate of consumption of forage for horses.
 As the animal gets to enjoy its meal at a steady rate, it feels relaxed and encourages the animal to eat less but continuously as long as the supply is available.
 When used as they should be, slow feeders can reduce stress in horses.

 The Best Way to Use Slow Feeders